Communication and co-production with relatives and carers in a changing world

 “This session was powerful and inspirational.
 It has given me the confidence to work more positively with parents and carers and I feel more competent to do so.”
 Hospital administrator

-Rachel Wright is founder of Born at the Right Time, author of The Skies I’m Under, nurse, award winning blogger, speaker, trainer and mum of three sons; one who has severe disabilities and life-limiting epilepsy.
+Rachel Wright (BSc) is founder of Born at the Right Time, author of The Skies I’m Under, award winning blogger, speaker, trainer, qualified nurse and unqualified mum of three sons; one who has severe disabilities and life-limiting epilepsy.
 She’s passionate about effective communication, co-production, community and embracing life’s challenges.